--Open the door (GD-Rom reader) and check its damping movement when it opens.
-At the same time, check for dust.
+-Open the door (GD-Rom reader) and check its damping movement when it opens, At the same time, check if there is dust.

--Check that the feet are mounted on the lower part (the pads below the console)
+-Check that the feet are mounted on the lower part (the buffers below the console)

--Ensure that the underside of the console is free of scratches or signs of significant scratches.
+-Ensure that the underside of the console is free from scratches or heavy scratch marks.
 Inspect the screws and their dirt.

 -Check the fan for the presence of dust.
 Remove the Modem to see if there is any dust or thumbprints on the metal.

--Slowly turn the console and listen for internal debris.
+-Slowly rotate the console and listen for internal debris.

--Check the presence and condition of manufacturer labels:
+- Check the presence and condition of the manufacturers' labels:

 1) Serial number and identification label